-The credit quality (ability and willingness to pay) of the issuer of a security or money market instrument held directly or indirectly by the fund may subsequently decline.
+The creditworthiness (ability and willingness to pay) of the issuer of a security or money market instrument held directly or indirectly by the subfund may subsequently decline.
 As a rule, this leads to price declines of the respective security that exceed the general market fluctuations.